MicrosoftDocs/SupportArticles-docs/support/sql/performance/decreased-query-perf-after-upgrade.md

 # Decreased query performance after upgrade from SQL Server 2012 or earlier to 2014 or later

 After you upgrade SQL Server from 2012 or an earlier version to 2014 or a later version, you may encounter the following issue: most of the original queries run well, but a few of your queries run slower than in the previous version.
-Though there are many possible causes and contributing factors depending on the situation, one relatively common cause is the changes in the [Cardinality Estimation](/sql/relational-databases/performance/cardinality-estimation-sql-server) (CE) model after the upgrade.
+Though there are many possible causes and contributing factors, one relatively common cause is the changes in the [Cardinality Estimation](/sql/relational-databases/performance/cardinality-estimation-sql-server) (CE) model after the upgrade.
 Significant changes were introduced to the CE models starting in SQL Server 2014.

 This article provides troubleshooting steps and resolutions for query performance issues that occur when using the default CE but don't occur when using the legacy CE.